Daniel Ricardo Quiles

 Catalogue Essays and Contributions to Scholarly Journals

-Chapter contribution, A Companion To Modern and Contemporary Latin American and Latino Art, ed.
-Robin Greeley and Megan Sullivan (Boston: Wiley-Blackwell, forthcoming 2014).
+“Between Chaos and the Furnaces: Argentine Conceptualism,” in A Companion To Modern and Contemporary Latin American and Latino Art, eds.
+Robin Greeley and Megan Sullivan (Boston: Wiley-Blackwell, forthcoming 2016).

-Chapter contribution, Luis Benedit, ed.
-Maria Torres (Buenos Aires: Fundación Espigas, forthcoming 2013).
+“Black Box / Clear Box: Luis Benedit and Cybernetics,” in Luis Benedit, ed.
+Maria Torres (Buenos Aires: Fundación Espigas, forthcoming 2016).

 "Distress," in Dimensional Lines: Art + Dress, exh. cat.
 (Chicago: Evanston Art Center, 2012).